cocopuff2u/MOFA_WEBSITE/docs/ios_appstore/ios_raw_feeds.md

-# 📂 MOFA RAW Feeds
+# 📂 MOFA iOS RAW Feeds

 This directory `https://github.com/cocopuff2u/MOFA/tree/main/latest_raw_files` contains raw output information related to Microsoft Standalone Applications and Mac/iOS App Store applications.
 These outputs are generated automatically using scripts, providing MacAdmins with the latest information in various formats.
 This setup simplifies the process of accessing and managing app-related data provided by Microsoft.